surya501/llama_rust/README.md

 (if that doesn't work try [google drive](https://drive.google.com/file/d/1aTimLdx3JktDXxcHySNrZJOOk8Vb1qBR/view?usp=share_link)).

-## how to run

-Once we have the model.bin file, we can inference in C. Compile and run code as follows
+Once we have the model.bin file, we can inference in Rust.
+Compile and run code as follows

 ```bash
 cargo run --release --  out/model.bin